openearthplatforminitiative/flood-data/structure_example.md

 # Project Structure

-The directory structure of the flood-data repository could look like this:
+The directory structure looks like this:

 ```
 flood-data/